• Exclusive Pumping 101

 No. It depends on your situation.

-For example, if your baby is in the NICU and can’t nurse, you need to start pumping soon after birth.
+For example, if your baby is in the NICU and can’t nurse, you will need to start pumping soon after birth.

 If you decide to exclusively pump from birth, you’d also need to start right away.